hector-munachi/hector-munachi/README.md

 ___
-👨‍💻<strong>I like figuring stuff out, solving problems bringing some value to my clients.
+👨‍💻<strong>I like figuring stuff out, solving problems and bringing some value to my clients.
 I have a passion for learning and sharing knowledge.

 🧐Always learning, currently working with - <strong>Javscript | React | React Native | NodeJS | GraphQL | Python | AWS.